 So go ahead and sing out loud in the car with the windows down, and dance in your living room, and stay up late laughing, and paint your walls any color you want, and enjoy some sweet wine and chocolate cake.
 Yes, and go ahead and sleep in on clean white sheets, and throw parties, and paint, and write poetry, and read books so good they make you lose track of time.
 And just keep living and making God glad that he gave life to someone who loves and cherishes the gift…

 - Speak gently.

 - Be true to yourself…

-And whatever you do, don’t let the wrong things worry you for too long!
+And whatever you do, don’t let the wrong things worry you or consume your time for too long!